 Macadamia nuts contain a type of vitamin E called tocotrienols.

-Macadamia nuts also contain plant compounds called flavonoids, which can fight cancer by destroying damaging free radicals in the body.
+Macadamia nuts also contain plant compounds called flavonoids,

 Aside from their potential ability to fight cancer, tocotrienols also have brain-protecting effects.

 Macadamia nuts and their oil are some of the richest sources of palmitoleic acid, a monounsaturated fat also called omega-7.